socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 <!--See ART, don’t overdo etc.-->

 * Do not confuse logical and physical model elements.
+* Decide for a leading decomposition type, for instance functional/domain-driven versus technical.
+Identify and apply decomposition criteria and strategies such as those in Service Cutter.
 * Do not create a single component for each and every class (in OO program).
+* Measure coupling and cohesion as the design and its implementation evolve.
+Consider architectural refactoring to improve the design as desired qualities and their priorities come and go.
-* Do not assume all component have to be implemented; buying and renting are options.
+* Do not assume all component have to be implemented; buying and renting are valid options as well.

 ### Origins and Signs of Use